 During May and early June, the iris and peony take center stage.
 At Schreiner’s Iris Gardens, 10 acres come alive with 500 varieties.
 Stroll the garden, enjoy a picnic lunch and head home with fresh cut flowers or rhizomes for your own garden.
 Adelman Peony Gardens is a peony paradise, with displays of hundreds of varieties of spectacular blooms, from heirlooms to the newest selections, along with cut flowers and live plants for sale.

-For those interested in local gardens, the A. C. Gilbert’s Discovery Village Garden Tour takes place Friday, May 31, 2013 and Saturday, June 1, 2013.
-The self-guided tour highlights the best of local green thumbs and includes a plant sale at A. C. Gilbert’s Discovery Village on Saturday, June 1, 2013.
+For those interested in local gardens, the Gilbert House Children's Musuem Garden Tour takes place the first Friday and Saturday of June.
+The self-guided tour highlights the best of local green thumbs.

 A rose is a rose is a rose at Heirloom Roses in Saint Paul, where you’ll find thousands of beautiful, fragrant roses displayed on five acres of themed gardens.
 Roses are in bloom from May to October and peak during June.Looking for additional garden information?
 Check out our gardens or nursery and florist page on our website.